alwaysdata/documentation/advanced/system-resources-alerts-and-limitations/index.en.md

 Fonctionnality only available on dedicated and VPS servers.
 {{% /notice %}}

-The **Resources** menu allows to configure sysadmin resources, as the memory.
+The **Resources** menu allows to configure sysadmin resources, as the disk space, CPU or memory:

-{{< fig "images/admin-panel_resources.en.png" "Admin interface" >}}
+{{< fig "images/admin-panel_resources.en.png" "" >}}

+- *Disk space limit*: maximum limit that an account can reach at a given time.
+If it is reached, downtime can be expected.

+- *CPU limit*: maximum limit that an account can reach at a given time.
+If it is reached, slowdowns or downtime can be expected.

-- *RAM limit per account*: maximum limit that an account can reach at a given time.
+- *RAM limit*: maximum limit that an account can reach at a given time.
 If it is reached a process (not necessarily the most consuming) is automatically killed by the system.

+It is possible to manage these three limits at *server* or *account* levels.
+The account level values **take the lead** over the server values.

+- *RAM treshold*: treshold at which the script described above is performed.

 - *Command to execute when RAM threshold is exceeded*: command/script executed by the system when the threshold is reached.
 This allows not to kill a process "at random".

-- *RAM treshold*: treshold at which the script described above is performed.